-This report results from work undertaken by Archaeology Wales Ltd (AW) for ThinkVans Ltd on land within the Atlantic Trading Estate, Barry, Vale of Glamorgan, which is centred on OS grid reference ST 13545 67435.
-The report details the results of an archaeological watching brief that took place to ensure the preservation by record of any archaeological remains encountered during the excavation of land for a carpark and associated drainage.
+This report results from an archaeological watching brief undertaken by Archaeology Wales Ltd (AW) for ThinkVans Ltd on land within the Atlantic Trading Estate, Barry, Vale of Glamorgan, which is centred on OS grid reference ST 13545 67435.
+The report details the results of the third phase of an archaeological watching brief that took place to ensure the preservation by record of any archaeological remains encountered during the groundworks associated with the building of a single storey, light commercial unit (Planning App.
+2017/00316/FUL).

 The site is located in close proximity to funerary remains that date from the Bronze Age onwards.
-A round barrow is located to the west (PRN00717s).
 Close to this is the location of a possible early Christian cemetery, with human remains in a lead lined coffin having been found (PRN 00988s).
 Further inhumations within lead lined coffins and cremations are known from this area, although it is unclear if they are of the same date, (PRN 02276s).
-A cist burial was located to the north-east on Hayes Road (PRN 02390s).
-A Bronze Age settlement has also been recorded to the south-west of the site (PRN 01997s).
+A Bronze Age settlement has also been recorded to the southwest of the site (PRN 01997s).